MetroEnterpriseInc/Auto-branch-protect/README.md

 Forked from Zack Koppert's Auto Branch Protect Tool for GitHub's Technical Assessment credits - https://www.codefactor.io/repository/github/zkoppert/auto-branch-protect

 Auto branch protect is a simple web service that listens for organization events to know when a repository has been created.
 When a repository is created, the web service automates the protection of the main branch.
-It also notifies you with an @mention in an issue within the repository that outlines the protections that were added.
+It also notifies you with an @mention in an issue within the repository that outlines the protections that were added..